The Euro-PCT Application Procedure

 Opposition period

-Once the European Patent Office Official Journal has published a mention of the grant of a European patent, there is a nine-month period during which third parties may oppose the patent.
+Once a European patent has been granted, there is a nine-month period during which third parties may oppose the patent.
 Opposition proceedings follow a written procedure and typically terminate in an oral hearing.
 The final opposition decision is open to appeal.

 Renewal fees after grant

-Once a European Patent has been granted, it is necessary to pay renewal fees annually in respect of each territory where the patent remains in effect, and in respect of a Unitary patent, if that option is selected, to keep the patent in force for up to its maximum duration of 20 years from the filing date.
-Depending on the date of the grant it is sometimes necessary to pay national renewal fees before validation procedures are complete.
+After grant of a European Patent, it is necessary to pay renewal fees annually in respect of each territory where the patent remains in effect, and in respect of a Unitary patent, if that option is selected, to keep the patent in force for up to its maximum duration of 20 years from the filing date.
+Depending on the date of grant it is sometimes necessary to pay national renewal fees before validation procedures are complete.

 Related articles